May 14, 2013

 While this appointment may be somewhat daunting, the prospect of leading this exceptional organization is the most invigorating challenge I have ever faced and I look forward to doing my best for everyone from members to employees, plan sponsors to investment partners."

 "I could not be more pleased with the board's decision to appoint Ron," said Mr. Leech.
 "He has been an outstanding leader at Teachers' and members of the board, our executive team and I admire his knowledge and good judgment.
 Ron and I share the privilege of joining Teachers' at the same time.
-His track record here is excellent, with the Fixed Income portfolio totaling $60.0 billion at the end of 2012.
+His track record here is excellent, with the Fixed Income portfolio totalling $60.0 billion at the end of 2012.
 Importantly," stressed Mr. Leech, "Ron has a reputation for collaboration and team building, balancing current needs with a view to future possibilities.
 Plan members, sponsors, our employees and our investment partners all will benefit from his leadership of Teachers'.

 "Over the past six years, I have had the honour and privilege of leading this one-of-a-kind organization," Mr. Leech noted.
 "We have always been focused on doing the right things for our members, and that is reflected in our culture, which I know will continue under Ron's leadership."